emu-iasa/how-to-yolocon/README.md

 4. JOBS!
 	 - Before Yolocon - the IASA collects resumes of **ALL** interested students and puts them in a **resume database**, given to all organizations who decide to help sponsor the club!
 (Food is a sponsorship :))

 **Vendors and sponsors - Please no sales pitches.
 Your audience is students and individuals trying to learn about concepts, not products.
-Talking about the concepts, technology, theories, and issues behind a product you/your org sells is totally fine, but this isn't the place to try and get customers :) Thank you!!*
+Talking about the concepts, technology, theories, and issues behind a product you/your org sells is totally fine, but this isn't the place to try and get customers 😄 Thank you!!*

-** *Ex.
-Your org sells email spam prevention appliances.
+** *Example: Your org sells email spam prevention appliances.
 Talk about what DMARC security looks like, how you can create logic to detect / prevent spam, why spam + phishing is an issue.
 Not how awesome your product specifically is :smile:)*

 ##  What a good conference needs